python-diamond/Diamond/docs/handlers/TSDBHandler.md

 trivial operation, while manipulating millions of data point for very fine grained, real-time monitoring.

+The handler per default adds a tag 'hostname' with the hostname where the collection took place.
+You can add as many as you like via the configuration.
+The 'tags' config element allows for both comma-separated or space separated key value pairs.

 ==== Notes

 We don't automatically make the metrics via mkmetric, so we recommand you run